AghajanyanA/vbetScraping/README.md

 ## scrapeCategoryItems Option

 When using `scrapeCategoryItems({ keepOptimized: true })`, the games count in the DOM is kept at 100 for optimized performance.
-To disable this limit and scrape all available games, simply set `keepOptimized` to `false`, or don't pass any parameter at all.
+To disable this limit and and leave all available games in DOM, simply set `keepOptimized` to `false`, or don't pass any parameter at all.